space-sh/space/doc/space.md

        A space separated list of variables to export out together with the functions.
-       These variables will be evaluated at build time to reflect values set in the YAML or present for other reasons. "var=\${var-defaultvalue}" means Default value taken from CMDENV variable.
+       These variables will be evaluated at build time to reflect values set in the YAML or present for other reasons. "var=\${var-defaultvalue}" means Default value taken from SPACE_ENV variable.
 Which could be set in the YAML.
        Always overwritten by the space header if present, and each function that is dependant on environment variables should always set their own SPACE_ENV.
        It is important not to introduce spaces in values inside the SPACE_ENV